sytabaresa/kingly/README.md

   <dt>internal event</dt>
   <dd>Internal events are events coupled to a specific state machine.
 Depending on the semantics
   of a particular state machine, internal events may be generated to realize those semantics.
-In the context of our library, we only generate automatic events to trigger automatic transitions ; INIT events to jump start a state machine
+In the context of our library, we only generate internal events to trigger automatic transitions.
   </dd>
   <dt>initial event</dt>
-  <dd>In the context of our library, the initial event (<b>INIT</b> in the base example
+  <dd>In the context of our library, the initial event (<b>INIT_EVENT</b>) is fired automatically
-  illustration) is fired automatically and only upon starting a state machine.
+   upon starting a state machine.
 The initial event can be used to configure the initial machine transition, out from the initial control state.
+  However it is often simpler to just configure an initial control state for the machine.
   </dd>
   <dt>automatic event</dt>
   <dd>This is an internally triggered event which serves to triggers transitions from control